-At the June 2013 FWC Commission meeting, FWC Commissioners approved measures to make bonefish a catch-and-release only fishery.
+June 2013: FWC Commissioners approved measures to make bonefish a catch-and-release only fishery.
 This includes the elimination of a tournament exemption permit.
 This exemption allowed tournament anglers with the proper permit to temporarily possess bonefish for transport to a tournament scale.
 This change went into effect Sept.
-1. The use of a multiple hook in conjunction with live or dead natural bait to harvest or attempt to harvest bonefish was also prohibited starting Sept.
-1.
+1, 2013.
+The use of a multiple hook in conjunction with live or dead natural bait to harvest or attempt to harvest bonefish was also prohibited Sept.
+1, 2013.

 Biology of the "Grey Ghosts"

 Bonefish are one of Florida's premier gamefish and are known as "grey ghosts of the flats" because they are stealthy, fast-swimming fish that are exciting and challenging to catch.
 South Florida is one of the few places in the United States where anglers have the unique opportunity to fish for bonefish and the shallow saltwater flats of the Florida Keys and Biscayne Bay are considered a world-class destination for catching large, trophy-sized bonefish.

 Bonefish mature at three to four years of age (17-18 inches total length), may live longer than 23 years, and grow to be three feet long and 15 pounds.
 Bonefish can be caught year-round in the Keys, but peak bonefish season is generally March through October.
 Not much is known about the biology of bonefish, but spawning occurs from November through May, probably in deep water or offshore.